ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/dataflash_logger.rst

     module dataflash_logger

-This module allows dataflash logs to be downloaded from the APM.
+This module allows dataflash logs to be downloaded from the autopilot.

 The logs will be downloaded to the vehicle logging folder.